BuddyForms/BuddyForms-ACF/readme.txt

 2. ** ACF Single Field ** - Use Single fields in Groups

 == Changelog ==
+= 1.2.10 - 28 Jan 2020 =
+* Fixed the single ACF Field element wrapper.

 = 1.2.9 - 28 Jan 2020 =
+* Improved the assets load to avoid cache issue when something changes.

 = 1.2.8 - 18 Jan 2020 =
 * Added a style coming from ACF wrapper.